Educational Benefits for Veterans and Servicemembers

 - Chapter 35: Survivors and Dependents’ Educational Assistance

-In order to receive any VA educational benefits, please visit the procedures page for information on documentation that must be provided to North Park University.
-Contact Emily Hawkinson in Student Administrative Services for more information.
+In order to receive any VA educational benefits at North Park, please visit the procedures page for information on documentation that must be provided to the University.
+Contact North Park’s Veteran Coordinator for more information.

 Below is an example of how benefits may be applied for traditional undergraduate students.
-However, benefits may be applicable to students in all of our graduate and adult programs.
-Please contact the Office of Admissions or the Veteran Coordinator to learn more about how Post 9/11 GI Bill benefits work in other programs at North Park.
+However, benefits may be applicable to students in all of our graduate and degree-completion programs.
+Please contact the Office of Admissions or the veteran coordinator to learn more about how Post-9/11 GI Bill benefits work in other programs at North Park.

-- Tuition and Fees: The VA will pay a maximum amount of $20,235.05 per year.
-Students eligible for the maximum VA benefits may be eligible for the Yellow Ribbon Program, which could cover all additional costs over $20,235.05.
+- Tuition and Fees: The VA will pay a maximum amount of $22,805.34.
+Students eligible for the maximum VA benefits may be eligible for the Yellow Ribbon Program, which could cover all additional costs over the annual maximum.
 Receipt of 100% VA educational benefits may result in an adjustment of institutional scholarships and grant aid so that those limited funds can assist additional students.
 For students who receive the Illinois Map Grant, that grant can only be used for tuition charges.
 Thus, the amount of the grant will be subtracted from tuition charges before the VA education benefits are applied.

 - Monthly Housing Allowance: This amount is based on the Basic Allowance for Housing (BAH) calculations.
 The monthly housing allowance is paid directly to the student after enrollment verification.